How MSF is responding

-We currently work with approximately 120 international staff in Ukraine and employ more than 200 Ukrainian staff.
+- We currently work with approximately 124 international staff in Ukraine and employ around 686 Ukrainian staff.
 More are joining the team every day.
-They work as medical staff (surgeons, doctors, nurses); psychologists; logistics and administration; and management.
+They work as medical staff (doctors, nurses); psychologists; logistics and administration; and management.

 Assisting displaced people

 Many displaced people are now sheltering in Lviv and other towns in western Ukraine.
 Often, they have left their homes with only what they can carry.
 Local volunteers and civil society organisations are working hard to help them, but conditions are harsh, with available accommodation already full to overflowing and temperatures as low as -10 at night.
 MSF is donating a large supply of cold weather items (sleeping bags, warm clothes, tents) to civil society organisations supporting displaced people and refugees.

 So far, the focus has been on surgical, trauma, ER (Emergency Room) and ICU (Intensive Care Unit) equipment and drugs.
 But a broader picture of other key medical items is starting to emerge insulin for diabetes patients, medicines for patients with other chronic diseases such as asthma, hypertension, or HIV.